-Click the Modify icon next to the Alarm or Warning Event you wish to change, then modify its settings as above.
+Click the Modify icon next to the Alarm or Warning Event you wish to change, then modify the specific settings as shown.

-Figure 3-9 Modify Action
+Figure 3-11 Modify Action Page

-Once an Action has been added, each Action has its own checkbox in the "enabled" column at the far left.
+Once an Action has been added, each Action has its own checkbox in the Enabled column at the far left.
 The default is unchecked (disabled) when you first add each Action; set the checkbox to enable it.
 This allows you to selectively turn different Actions on and off for testing.